retroelec/T-HMI-C64/README.md

 Hint: Pressing the spacebar can usually also be simulated by pressing the joystick's fire button (button 1 for joystick in port 1, button 2 for joystick in port 2).

+### BLE joystick

+The emulator supports two different joystick interfaces: a "hardware joystick" (connected directly to the ESP32-S3) and a "BLE joystick" (or "keyboard joystick").
+Once the "BLE joystick" has connected to the C64 emulator, it is automatically configured as a port2 joystick.
+Pressing the "JoyOnlyMode button" (usually the fire2 button) for at least 2 seconds will change the joystick port.

+If both a "hardware joystick" and a "BLE joystick" are available, then games for two players can also be played.

 ### Load a program from SD card

 You first have to copy C64 games in prg or d64 format to an SD card